 "When I came to Japan after graduation, knowing the Japanese I knew helped immensely with day-to-day living.
 In addition, every tidbit I had learned on the history and culture of Japan has proved of immense help in getting to know local people."

--- Jonathan Rasson, taught English in the JET program, and enrolled in a graduate program at Waseda University in Japan.
-Studied Japanese at UNC; minor in Asian Studies, Participated in Guy Healy English Summer Camp Internship in Japan
+-- Jonathan Rasson taught English in the JET program and enrolled in a graduate program at Waseda University in Japan.
+He studied Japanese at UNC, with a minor in Asian Studies.
+He participated in Guy Healy English Summer Camp Internship in Japan

 The world grows smaller each year as we become more interconnected politically, economically and socially.
 Our interconnectedness makes your future as an Asian Studies major rich in potential for employment, service and advanced studies at the graduate level.